arand013/employee-tracker-system/README.md

 ## Installation
 1. Download it through Github

-2. Ensure npm and inquirer is installed ( "npm init" and "npm install inquirer")
+2. Ensure npm packages are installed

+3. Ensure mySQL is installed

 ## Usage